Learned Adaptive Mesh Generation: Method

 The input to our method is a boundary mesh (watertight 2-manifold).
 The core method aims to learn a sizing field that mimics adaptive meshing using AMR in one shot using full supervision.
-We then use this output sizing field to obtain an adaptive mesh using standard meshing tools.
-Finally, we solve the Poisson equation over the 3D domain using an out-of-the-box FEM solver on the adaptive mesh.
+At inference time, we use this output sizing field to obtain an adaptive mesh using \textit{gmsh}~\cite{geuzaine2009gmsh}.
+Finally, we solve the elliptic PDE over the 3D domain using an standard FEM solver MFEM~\cite{anderson2021mfem} on the adaptive mesh.